 Use Standard English

-I appreciate assignments and emails written in standard English.
-Thoughts and ideas are conveyed much more clearly this way.
-I also have difficulty translating the emails written in texting language.
-In addition, standard English is expected in a professional environment, so it’s best to start the habit of using proper grammar and punctuation now.
+The translation of texting language takes time and can slow down the grading process.
+Additionally, standard English is expected in a professional environment, so it’s best to start the habit of using proper grammar and punctuation now.

 For example, “I don’t understand,” is challenging to address.
-On the other hand, a prepared question, such as the next example, allows me to immediately work with the student to help him understand the concept.
+On the other hand, a prepared question, such as the next example, provides detail and allows the teacher to use their time with the student more efficiently by immediately working to clarify the concept.